hroptatyr/dateutils/README.md

 - Source: [The GeoNames geographical database][3]
 - Licence: [Creative Commons Attribution 3.0 License][4]

+This list maps airports by their IATA 3-letter airport code to the local IANA timezone.
+It is generally assumed that the airport in question indeed operates in local time.

 [icao.tzmap][6]
 ---------------

 - Domain: ICAO 4-letter airport codes
 - Source: [The GeoNames geographical database][3]
 - Licence: [Creative Commons Attribution 3.0 License][4]

+This list maps airports by their ICAO 4-letter airport code to the local IANA timezone.
+It is generally assumed that the airport in question indeed operates in local time.

 [mic.tzmap][9]
 --------------